Poccu/Poccu/README.md

-# 👋 Hey there, I’m Poccu
+# 👋 Hey there, my name is Grigory
-I am a Frontent Developer
+And I'm a Frontend Developer

 ### 🛠️ My skills: